-- · fire a shot group
+fire a shot group

-- measure from the MPI to where you want to be
+measure from the bullet hole to where you want to be

-- read the inch value and multiply by the distance factor (25 y = 4, 50 y = 2 etc)
+read the inch value and multiply by the distance factor (25 y = 4, 50 y = 2 etc.), explained on the previous page.

-- apply the changes
+apply the changes

-- voila!
+voila!